microsoft/build25-LAB309/Lab-Instructions/getting-started.md

 2. In VS Code

-    - Open a new Termnial
+    Open a new Termnial (select PowerShell or Bash depending on preference)

+    PowerShell

     ```powershell
     # Change to the src directory